Bigc7292/eva_eva/README.md

 2. Enter a phone number in the format `+1234567890`
 3. Click "Make Call"

+## Contact Profiles

+Every contact imported into the system automatically gets a profile page.
+Each profile contains:

+- Name
+- Phone number
+- Email
+- Transcripts from all calls
+- Summaries from all calls
+- MP4 audio files from all calls

+All interactions with a contact are logged and accessible from their profile page.

 ## Troubleshooting

 If you encounter issues with VAPI integration, refer to the debugging guide: